objectwow/join/README.md

 await yourJoinDataFunction({...})
 ```

-- Using solution 3: you can directly use your new class without a singleton instance.
+### Using solution 3: You can directly use your new class without a singleton instance.

 ```typescript
 const joinCls = new YourJoin()